Honor Judith Rosenbaum's leadership on her 10th anniversary as JWA’s CEO by making a donation!

 Legacy

 In early 2021, the Jewish community of England raised money to erect a life-size statue of Licoricia and her son, Asher, by Ian Rank-Broadly.
 The statue was placed outside of the Discovery Centre (library) on Jewry Street in Winchester, close to the medieval Jewish quarter, and was unveiled on February 10, 2022, by the Lord Lieutenant of Hampshire Nigel Atkinson.
 The Jewish community was represented by the chief rabbi of the United Hebrew Congregations of the Commonwealth, Ephraim Mirvis.
-On March 3, 20922, the status was visited by Prince Charles (later King Charles III).
+On March 3, 2022, the statue was visited by Prince Charles (later King Charles III).

 Licoricia of Winchester: Power and Prejudice in Medieval England, by Rebecca Abrams, was commissioned and lessons for the Hampshire county school children have been prepared, in order to publicize aspects of the history of medieval English Jews.